dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_5.md

 * $P$ is a finite set of parameters
 * $W$ is a weight function over $(S × T) ∪ (T × S) → (ℕ ∪ P)$

-Given a valuations of the parameters $ρ: P ⇒ ℕ$ and a parametric net with parameters $P$, we can replace every $p ∈ P$ by $ρ(p)$ and we get an normal Petri net.
+Given a valuation of the parameters $ρ: P ⇒ ℕ$ and a parametric net with parameters $P$, we can replace every $p ∈ P$ by $ρ(p)$ and we get an normal Petri net.

 PPN are very expressive and, therefore, we are going to limit ourself to particular kinds of PPN:
 - a pre-PPN only allows parameters in the edges from places to transitions;
 - a post-PPN only allows parameters in the edges from transitions to places;
 - a distinct-PPN does not have transitions with parameters in both the incoming and outgoing edges.

-The example above of a post-PPN.
+The example above is a post-PPN.

-Given a PPN and an initial marking, the covering question is a bit modified to existential covering:
+Given a PPN $N$ and an initial marking $M$, the covering question is a bit modified to existential covering:
-- existential covering: Does there exists a valuation of the parameter such that the net can cover a marking?
+- existential covering: Does there exist a valuation of the parameters such that the $N$ can cover $M$?
-- universal covering: Can the net cover a marking for all parameter valuations?
+- universal covering: Can $N$ cover $M$ for all parameter valuations?

 ### Questions
 * How would you approach the existential covering problem for post-PPN?